Skip to main content

 • Select how you want to interact with the single-word and phrase translations.
 The default is to have an icon pop up when you highlight text, but if you know you are going to use this feature often, we recommend selecting the option to Immediately display popup to save yourself a click in seeing the text translation.

-Disclaimer: Google Translate™ is a registered trademark of Google LLC, which was not involved in the production of, and does not endorse this product.
+Disclaimer: Google Translate™ is a registered trademark of Google LLC, which was not involved in the production of, and does not endorse Albert.

 Did this answer your question?